DHTMLX/gantt-docs/data/desktop/checkbox.md

 Initializing the control
 --------------------------

-To add a **select** control to the lightbox, follow these steps:
+To add a **checkbox** control to the lightbox, follow these steps:

-- Add the section to the lightbox configuration:
+- Add a section to the lightbox configuration:

 ~~~js
 var opts = [